I recently had the pleasure of reviewing the Intex Comfort Plush Dura-Beam Airbed and am excited to report back about my findings.

 Indented & Velvety Sides

-The sides also being made of velvet help with sheet slippage as well as add some extra durability to protect against punctures.
+The sides, also made of velvet, help with sheet slippage as well as add some extra durability to protect against punctures.

 Edge Lock Construction